kaspmichal/dp-workshops1/README.md

         description: ""
 ````
 >-> Tip: you can find documentation on seeds with examples at https://docs.getdbt.com/docs/building-a-dbt-project/seeds
-3. Create a csv file of the exact same name as the .yml file i.e daily_internet_usage.csv and copy+paste the data there from a file inside this repository.
+3. Create a csv file of the exact same name as the .yml file i.e daily_internet_usage.csv.

 csv file:
 ````